Bumshakalaka/krAIna/README.md

 ## Install
 1. Clone the project.
-2. Run the `setup.sh` or `setup.bat` script, which executes the commands below, or run the commands below by yourself.
+2. Run the `setup.sh` or `setup.bat` script from `setup_script`, which executes the commands below, or run the commands below by yourself.

     1. Create a virtual environment: `python3 -m venv .venv`
     2. Install the requirements from `requirements.txt`: `pip install -r requirements.txt`.